ILpinto/jira-reports-generator/README.md

 # JIRA Reports Generator

-Generates a report of issues updated in the last N days for selected issue types.
+Generates Jira reports for your project

 ### Install